Goibniu

-In Irish mythology, Goibniu (/sga/; Gaibhne) was the metalsmith of the Tuatha Dé Danann.
+In Irish mythology, Goibniu (/sga/; Gaibhne /ga/) was the metalsmith of the Tuatha Dé Danann.
 He is believed to have been a smithing god and is also associated with hospitality.
 His name is related to the Welsh Gofannon and the Gaulish Gobannus.

 Etymology

-The name Goibniu stems from a Proto-Celtic form reconstructed as *Gobeniū or *Gobanniō, which is derived from the stem *goben-, meaning 'smith' (cf. Old Irish gobae, Middle Welsh gof, Middle Breton gof(f), Old Cornish gof 'smith'; cf. also Gaulish gobedbi 'with the smiths' < *goben-bi or *gob-et-bi-).
-The same stem can be found in the Gaulish deity Deo Cobanno (< *Gobannos), and in Govannon (< *Gobannonos), the son of the goddess Dôn in Welsh mythology, which may suggest a common origin of the name in Proto-Celtic legends.
-It is also attested in various personal names, such as the Gaulish Gobannitio, Gobannicnus, or Gobano, the Old Irish Gobain (Lat.
-Gobanus), the Old Breton Ran Gof, as well as in the toponyms Gobannium (now Abergavenny), Govan, and Sanctus Gobanus (Saint-Gobain).'
+The name Goibniu stems from a Proto-Celtic form reconstructed as Gobeniū or Gobanniō, which is derived from the stem goben-, meaning 'smith' (compare: Old Irish gobae, Middle Welsh gof, Middle Breton gof(f), Old Cornish gof 'smith'; also Gaulish gobedbi 'with the smiths' < goben-bi or gob-et-bi-).
+The same stem can be found in the Gaulish deity Deo Cobanno (< Gobannos), and in Govannon (< Gobannonos), the son of the goddess Dôn in Welsh mythology, which may suggest a common origin of the name in Proto-Celtic legends.
+It is also attested in various personal names, such as the Gaulish Gobannitio, Gobannicnus, or Gobano, the Old Irish Gobain (Gobanus), the Old Breton Ran Gof, as well as in the toponyms Gobannium (now Abergavenny), Govan, and Sanctus Gobanus (Saint-Gobain).'

-A Proto-Indo-European (PIE) origin of the stem *goben- is controversial, and some scholars have proposed that it is restricted to Celtic.
-It could be connected to Latin faber ('craftsman'), via PIE *g^{(w)h}ob^{h}-, although the former is generally derived from *d^{h}Hb^{h}-ro- (cf. Armenian darbin).
-Patrizia de Bernardo Stempel has also proposed to derive it from PIE *g(h)eubh- ('curve, bend'), because bronze was melted and hamered, contrary to iron that was hamered and bended, and Václav Blažek has suggested a relation with the Lithuanian goddess of fire Gabija.'
+A Proto-Indo-European (PIE) origin of the stem goben- is controversial, and some scholars have proposed that it is restricted to Celtic.
+It could be connected to Latin faber ('craftsman'), via PIE g^{(w)h}ob^{h}-, although the former is generally derived from d^{h}Hb^{h}-ro- (compare Armenian darbin).
+Patrizia de Bernardo Stempel has also proposed to derive it from PIE g(h)eubh- ('curve, bend'), because bronze was melted and hammered, contrary to iron that was hammered and bended, and Václav Blažek has suggested a relation with the Lithuanian goddess of fire Gabija.

 Family

 The name of his father appears as Esarg or Tuirbe Trágmar, the 'thrower of axes'.
-Goibniu is often grouped together with Credne the silversmith and Luchta the carpenter as the Trí Dée Dána (three gods of art), who forged the weapons which the Tuath Dé used to battle the Fomorians.
+Goibniu is often grouped together with his two brothers Credne the silversmith and Luchta the carpenter as the Trí Dée Dána (three gods of art), who forged the weapons which the Tuath Dé used to battle the Fomorians.
 Alternatively, he is grouped with Credne and Dian Cecht the physician.
 He is explicitly named as the brother of Dian Cécht and Nuada in the Second Battle of Moytura (Mag Tuired) Goibniu's unnamed wife was said to be buried in a cave at Drogheda.